ripienaar/free-for-dev/README.md

   * [thedev.id](https://thedev.id) — A free thedev.id subdomain for developers.
   * [Themeselection](https://themeselection.com/) — Selected high quality, modern design, professional and easy-to-use Free Admin Dashboard Template, HTML Themes and UI Kits to create your applications faster!
+  * [Voucherify](https://voucherify.io) — Voucherify is an API-based promotion and loyalty management software that empowers marketers to quickly launch and efficiently manage personalized coupons, gift cards, in-cart promotions, giveaways, referral, and loyalty programs.
   * [Web.Dev](https://web.dev/measure/) — This is a free tool that allows you to see the performance of your website and improve the SEO to get higher rank list in search engines.
   * [SmallDev.tools](https://smalldev.tools/) — A free tool for developers that allows you to Encode/Decode various formats, Minify HTML/CSS/Javascript, Beautify, Generate Fake/Testing real like dataset in JSON/CSV & multiple other formats and many more features.
 With a delightful interface.